-Those in the know say the Vancouver Aquarium is definitely worth exploring, whether you're traveling with kids or just looking for a little extra knowledge yourself.
-As the home of more than 8,000 different species of marine life, this is a great place to become acquainted with local animals as well as exotic creatures.
-Different exhibits mimic various habitats, from the icy tanks of the Canadian Arctic exhibit (where the ever-popular beluga whales reside) to the colorful clownfish and intimidating black-tip reef sharks sheltered in the Tropic Zone.
-Don't miss the Amazon Rainforest, a giant atrium where three-toed sloths and stunning tree frogs take shelter from the hourly simulated rainstorms.
+Those in the know say the Vancouver Aquarium is definitely worth exploring, whether you're traveling with kids or just looking for a little extra marine knowledge.
+As the home of more than 50,000 different animals belonging to 734 different species, this is a great place to become acquainted with local animals as well as exotic creatures.
+But don't come here expecting SeaWorld: Past visitors say the aquarium's focus is more on interactive exhibits and education and less on choreographed animal performances.
+Different exhibits mimic various habitats, from the icy tanks of the Canada's Arctic exhibit to the colorful clownfish and intimidating black-tip reef sharks sheltered in the Tropic Zone.
+Don't miss the Graham Amazon Gallery, a giant atrium where three-toed sloths and stunning tree frogs take shelter from the hourly simulated rainstorms.

 While some recent visitors comment on the steep cost of admission, they also say that if you schedule enough time, it's worth the price.
-For a little extra, you can tag along for a behind-the-scenes Trainer Tour of the Marine Mammal deck.
+For a little extra, you can tag along for a behind-the-scenes tour of the aquarium.